sodazone/ocelloids-services/README.md

 ### Server Configuration

 The server configuration uses the environment variables described in the table below.
+The configuration values can be overriden using command line arguments.

 | Variable                      | Description                                    | Default   |
 | ----------------------------- | ---------------------------------------------- | --------- |